liusida/sida/notes.md

 Username and password of PyPI are needed.

 or just use any twine to upload it.
+And before uploading, delete other files in dist/*, otherwise you will get a FileAlreadyExist error from PyPI.

 Your pip package is on air now!